 Lesson 1 OK01

-The OK01 lesson contains an explanation about how to get started, and teaches how to enable the 'OK' LED on the Raspberry Pi board near the RCA and USB ports.
+The OK01 lesson contains an explanation about how to get started and teaches how to enable the 'OK' or 'ACT' LED on the Raspberry Pi board near the RCA and USB ports.
+This light was originally labelled OK but has been renamed to ACT on the revision 2 Raspberry Pi boards.

 1 Getting Started